You can find almost everything you need to build your

 In a way, we all build nations to make things better.
 We build countries that we wish would exist.
 Besides, there is no real difference in quantity between macronation and micronation.
 If we were 300 million people united under one flag, we could undoubtedly claim independence and form a country, then why not do it even if you're just 10, 5, or 1 individual(s)?

-You might be inclined to ask: Why start your own country?
-Our intentions and rewards have centred on the freedom to build a state where my family's values, traditions, and history could become theirs.
-We did not feel our macro nations offered this and declared our independence.
+You might be inclined to ask, Why start your own country?
+Our intentions and rewards have centered on the freedom to build a state where my family's values, traditions, and history could become theirs.
+We did not feel our macro nations offered this, so we declared independence.

 As for royal lineage, one could argue that all the world's royal families are royal because somebody decided to make them so.
-Maybe it was due to historical circumstances, possibly because of heroism, and in some cases, even the result of pure coincidence.
+Maybe it was due to historical circumstances, possibly because of heroism, and in some cases, even pure coincidence.

 We don't try to hide that we are not royal as blood lineage goes, but we are royals in our domain; we are royals in the State of Unixploria.
 We are, in fact, in the State of Unixploria.
 The name "kingdom" can, of course, also be applied to neutral statements such as "the Kingdom of Dreams" or "we live in a Kingdom on Earth."
 Unixplorians, on the other hand, live in the Kingdom of Unixploria, and the royal family has added a bit of regal eccentricity to our great nation.